 The profile of guest blogging is changing across the blogosphere.
 It’s not uncommon to find more and more blogs denying guest posts and switching to publish their own content.
 QOT was one of the earliest guest blogging blogs and it was saddening to see the changing profile of guest blogging – it is no longer an attempt of new bloggers to showcase their writing skills on big blogs for extra site traffic and community building – it got converted into a way to get free links.

-Have you wondered why some of your other favourite sites like Problogger and DailyBlogTips stopped accepting guest posts in 2013.
-Over the years guest blogging has emerged into a a big business to hire freelance writers and SEO agencies to post guest blogs on big reputed sites and get free back links.
+Have you wondered why some of your other favorite sites like Problogger and DailyBlogTips stopped accepting guest posts in 2013?
+Over the years guest blogging has emerged into a big business to hire freelance writers and SEO agencies to post guest blogs on big reputed sites and get free backlinks.

-Unsuspecting bloggers allowed guest post content encouraged by free content and more search engine traffic … But Google has to penalise this free links market someday.
-We stopped publishing guest posts and warned guest blogs about the risks of guest blogging and why Google will penalise guest blogs someday.
+Unsuspecting bloggers allowed guest post content encouraged by free content and more search engine traffic … But Google has to penalize this free links market someday.
+We restricted guest posts drastically with tighter guidelines and warned guest blogs about the risks of guest blogging and why Google will penalize guest blogs someday.

 Google Might Penalize Guest Blogs

-While many sites continue to propagate that guest blogging is the best way to get back links, it may no longer be so in 2013 as sites accepting guest posts will realize that free content is only being offered in the garb of published dofollow back links to unrelated sites.
+While many sites continue to propagate that guest blogging is the best way to get backlinks, it may no longer be so now as sites accepting guest posts will realize that free content is only being offered in the garb of published dofollow backlinks to unrelated sites.
 Webmasters should have strong editorial guidelines and accept only quality content, as free content with bad links comes with a high price of losing search engine traffic.

-Though we stopped accepting guest posts long time back (also to deal with the Google Panda penalty), but we still get at least five guest blogging posts every day, and none of them contains links which genuinely pointed to the author’s personal website!
+Though we accept guest posts with stringent guidelines, we still get at least five guest blogging posts every day, and none of them contains links which genuinely pointed to the author’s personal website!